peaBerberian/MSESpy.js/README.md

 Note: if the code above were to be implemented, you wouldn't have any logs displaying in the console, as all functions declared here are empty.
 You can look at ``src/utils/logger.js`` for default implementations.

+## Left to do

+The next steps would be to:

+  - register when event listeners are called and when they have finished their execution

+  - use performance.now and/or an incrementing ID to better pinpoint when the calls or property access are made relatively to each other

+  - simplify the MSECalls object exploitation